joerhang1365/java-lotteryTicket/README.md

 # java-lottery-ticket
-Project make in java that gives you a lottery number based on questions you answer.
+Project made in java that gives you a lottery number based on questions you answer.

 # How to run
 Goto directory